yeldhoangel/employeePerformance/README.md

 how to test

-##Clone this repo or download the .zip file, install dependencies, then npm run dev for server and npm start for client:
+##Clone this repo or download the .zip file, install dependencies, then npm run dev for server and  client:

 ####"server"